HosnaJabbari/Knotty/README.md

 Instructions for usage are in the READMEs of the respective subdirectories.

 ### Installation:
-First, [CMake](https://cmake.org/install/) must be installed.
+First, [CMake](https://cmake.org/install/) version 3.1 or greater must be installed.
 If it is already installed on your system you can [skip ahead to steps for installation](https://github.com/HosnaJabbari/CCJ/blob/master/README.md#steps-for-installation).
 To test if your Mac or Linux system already has CMake, you can type into a terminal:
 ```
-cmake
+cmake --version
 ```
-If it prints "command not found", you will have to install CMake depending on your operating system.
+If it does not print a cmake version greater than or equal to 3.1, you will have to install CMake depending on your operating system.

 #### Mac:
 Easiest way is to install homebrew and use that to install CMake.